xcape-io/PyProps/README.md

 * sensors and actuators (GPIO and I2C shieds)
 * sound (*playsound, pydub, aplay, mplayer, mpg123*)

-The <a href="https://docs.python.org/3/library/asyncio.html" target="_blank">asyncio</a> framework allows writing non-blocking Python programs that multitask seamlessly and the [AsyncioProps](./AsyncioProps) props hides the complexity of the <a href="https://docs.python.org/3/library/asyncio.html" target="_blank">asyncio</a> framework to facilitate your coding.
+The <a href="https://docs.python.org/3/library/asyncio.html" target="_blank">asyncio</a> framework allows writing non-blocking Python programs that multitask seamlessly.

+[AsyncioProps](./AsyncioProps) props hides the complexity of the <a href="https://docs.python.org/3/library/asyncio.html" target="_blank">asyncio</a> framework and adds MQTT asynchronous messaging to facilitate your coding.

 ### Pygame framework: [PygameProps](./PygameProps)
 The <a href="https://pypi.org/project/pygame/" target="_blank">Pygame framework</a> is easy to use and is powerful for: